-Humanities › Literature The 3 Best Astrology Books for Beginners in 2020 Learn the fundamentals about birth charts and sun signs Share Flipboard Email Print Literature Classic Literature Authors & Texts Top Picks Lists Study Guides Terms Best Sellers Plays & Drama Poetry Quotations Shakespeare Short Stories Children's Books By Molly Hall Molly Hall is an astrologer, tarot reader, and author of "Astrology: A Complete Illustrated Guide to the Zodiac." our editorial process Molly Hall Updated October 10, 2019 Our editors independently research, test, and recommend the best products; you can learn more about our review process here.
+Humanities › Literature The 3 Best Astrology Books for Beginners Learn the fundamentals about birth charts and sun signs Share Flipboard Email Print Literature Classic Literature Authors & Texts Top Picks Lists Study Guides Terms Best Sellers Plays & Drama Poetry Quotations Shakespeare Short Stories Children's Books By Molly Hall Molly Hall is an astrologer, tarot reader, and author of "Astrology: A Complete Illustrated Guide to the Zodiac." our editorial process Molly Hall Updated October 10, 2019 Our editors independently research, test, and recommend the best products; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.
 If you do a search online for the best books on astrology, you are bound to get long lists of books that may or may not be helpful for you on your quest to learn the starting concepts of astrology.
 When learning about astrology, it is helpful to have one go-to book on the subject to use as a reference.
 So many books have been written on the subject.
 You can find quite a few astrological books that delve deeper into charts, houses, and predictive astrology, but when you need one good resource that covers most of the concepts in an introductory way, that long list online may seem daunting.
 A good beginning book has interpretations that are written in everyday language, is organized well, and has lots of interesting insights about how this knowledge may relate to you and your personal quest for learning more.
 To qualify for a permanent spot on the bookshelf, it should have sections with advanced astrology for that point in time when you are ready to go further.
 There are three good books overall that offer an introduction to astrology.
 01 of 03 Parker's Astrology Courtesy of Amazon Buy on Amazon Parker's Astrology by Julia & Derek Parker is a bestseller and favorite for many because of its wonderful images.
 In addition to being full of concise information, it is a colorful picture book.
 The book begins with the history of astrology, an overview of the solar system and then introduces the foundational concepts.
 The essence of each aspect of astrology is captured well along with artful illustrations and photo collages on every page.
 The book includes a section on how to cast your own birth chart.
 There is also a user-friendly planetary aspect finder in the back, and astrological tables to use to look up your natal planets.
 02 of 03 The Only Astrology Book You'll Ever Need Buy on Amazon The Only Astrology Book You'll Ever Need by Joanna Martine Woolfolk lives up to its title.
 Woolfolk's writing is inviting.
 Her writing style evokes feeling like she is sharing her notes from one friend to another.
 She includes thought-provoking insights.
 This book has in-depth profiles of all the sun signs, and goes further to discuss the other celestial bodies like the moon and planets.
 Her book is full of gems of generally accepted astrological beliefs, especially in the area of love and romance.
 The book ventures into history, myth, birth chart interpretation and more, and steers clear of becoming too technical or esoteric as it gets into more complex topics.
 03 of 03 Astrology for Yourself Buy on Amazon Astrology for Yourself by Douglas Block and Demetra George is an introduction to astrology and a workbook for understanding your own birth chart.
 It is for someone that is prepared to take a more contemplative approach.
 This book expertly guides you toward a full understanding of your birth chart.
 The authors taught astrology and know how to introduce the topic step-by-step.
 This workbook is ideal for those who are looking to develop their own interpretations.
 The basic qualities of the signs and planets are given, and the book includes a space for personal insights, as well as journal entries.